gtanev/binary-tree-roll/README.md

 # Binary Tree Roll Algorithm

-This is a simple implementation of my linear time binary tree roll algorithm in Java.
-The source code contains a simple class for creating binary tree node objects, a utility class implementing the clockwise (CW) and counterclockwise (CCW) variants of the algorithm, a helper class for printing to an output stream, and a basic example demonstrating the execution of the algorithm with the resulting binary tree topologies and their depth-first traversals.
+This is a simple Java implementation of my linear time binary tree roll algorithm.
+The source code contains a simple class for creating binary tree node objects, a utility class implementing the clockwise (CW) and counterclockwise (CCW) variants of the algorithm, a helper class for printing to an output stream, and a basic example demonstrating the execution of the algorithm with the resulting binary trees and their depth-first traversals.

 ## Introduction